CBD – What’s the “buzz” all about?

-Topical: Come in forms of oils and cream.
+Topical: Come in forms of oils and creams.
 These can be used on sore joints, muscles and other external pain and/or inflammation.
 People even receive massages with topical CBD to help decrease pain.

 Rectal Suppository: Good for absorption into gut.
 Gut inflammation, Crohn’s, IBS and IBD.
-People using to help decrease inflammation and use with cancer treatments, can use higher doses rectally (usually used with combination of CBD + THC) to prevent side effects of fatigue and decreased sensation of feeling high.
+People that use cannabis to help decrease inflammation and use with cancer treatments, can use higher doses rectally (usually used with combination of CBD + THC) to prevent side effects of fatigue and decreased sensation of feeling high.